Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The last advantage in favor of Babbel is that they cover more languages than Busuu.
 Thus, if your goal is to learn Dutch, Danish, Norwegian, Swedish or Indonesian, then Babbel is your answer (Busuu does not offer courses for those languages).

 It’s time for the final verdict.
 Should you choose Babbel or Busuu to learn a new language?
 Well, this is a tough decision in my opinion.
-Usually, I’m able to declare a winner pretty easily, but in this case, it’s too close to call and I’d probably call it a tie.
+Usually, I’m able to declare a winner pretty easily, but in this case, it’s almost too close to call.
 The language courses from both companies are great.

 After testing each language program, it’s a very close call.
 Our team was impressed with both Babbel and Busuu, giving each high marks.
-In the end though, our team would lean towards Busuu, primarily due to the diversity of their lessons.
+In the end though, our team would lean towards Babbel, primarily due to their speech recognition technology.

 How many language courses do Busuu and Babbel offer?